kxdang/kiendang.me/content/blog/061-opioids/index.md

 Life bites in you in the ass when you least expect it.
 When your health takes a hit through uncontrollable circumstances, there are only a few things you can do: trust the medical professionals, take your medication and rest as much as you can.

-So with all the antibiotic posts, now comes the opioids which conveniently counteracted the diarrhea side-effects that came with them.
+So with all the antibiotic posts, now comes the opioids experience post which conveniently counteracted the diarrhea side-effects that antibiotics had.
 For post-surgery, they are generally prescribed together to manage pain and to prevent infection.
 I figured I'd leave the interesting research for last.

 #<center>What are opioids?